Table of Contents

 As I said, we can recommend fast food, but not junk food.
 There's nothing wrong with grabbing a quick meal if you don't have time to cook or are on the go.
 But there are better options than a pizza slice or a donut from the bakery.

+Meal replacement shakes, including astronaut food offers a balanced option for a quick meal.
 Try our drinkable meals, maybe you'll find an alternative for stressful times!

 Collapsible content